 Rancilio Silvia Redesigned V3 Espresso Machine

-Previously available as an upgrade, the Silvia now comes standard with an ergonomic commercial portafilter.
+The Silvia V3 now comes standard with an ergonomic commercial portafilter.
 Another upgrade now made standard is the commercial articulating steam wand.
 It's what Silvia owners have been asking for!
 Adding even more style to an already sleek machine is the redesigned, contoured steam knob.

 One of our best sellers, the Rancilio Silvia is a machine with a reputation that speaks for itself.
 With over five years of solid performance, the Silvia is one of the most highly recognized semi-automatic machines in the business.
 To ensure heat retention and lasting quality, the Silvia features a forged marine brass group head and boiler.
 The large 12-ounce boiler also allows for steam capacity that is unparalleled by other machines at this size and price.
 An iron frame, housed by brushed stainless steel, provides durability as well as sleek, Italian style.
 Miss Silvia takes a little bit of time and patience to master, but once you do you’ll never want to use anything else.
 As one of our customers said, "Superior performance, superior construction, superior period.
 This machine is worth it."